isomerpages/moe-eliasparkpri/pages/School Canteen Advertisment.md

 | Mixed Vegetable Rice Stall | 31 May 2023|Mixed rice is acceptable, variety of dishes are encouraged      |

 #### Application Procedure
 1. Download and complete the application form.
-You may also request for a hardcopy from the School's General Office.
+[Application Form]()<br>You may also request for a hardcopy from the School's General Office.
 2. Attached the following documents together with the application form:
 * Photocopy of the NRIC (front and back)
 * List of proposed menu and pricing for all items